i0ot4/MicroServicePlaforms/README.md

-• Building two .NET Microservices using the REST API pattern
+• Building two .NET Microservices using the REST API pattern.

-• Working with dedicated persistence layers for both services
+• Working with dedicated persistence layers for both services.

-• Deploying our services to Kubernetes cluster
+• Deploying our services to Kubernetes cluster.

-• Employing the API Gateway pattern to route to our services
+• Employing the API Gateway pattern to route to our services.

-• Building Synchronous messaging between services (HTTP & gRPC)
+• Building Synchronous messaging between services (HTTP & gRPC).

-• Building Asynchronous messaging between services using an Event Bus (RabbitMQ)
+• Building Asynchronous messaging between services using an Event Bus (RabbitMQ).

 How to Build Microservice Project Step by Step: